THGLab/IDPForge/README.md

 ESM2 utilities are refactored into this repo for network modules and exploring the effects of ESM embedding on IDP modeling.
 Alternatively, it can be installed from their github https://github.com/facebookresearch/esm.git, or via pip install `pip install fair-esm`.

-Models weights and example training data and inference input files can be downloaded from https://, and move them to the corresponding folder.
+Models weights and example training data and inference input files can be downloaded from DOI: 10.6084/m9.figshare.28414937.
+Unzip and move them to the corresponding folder before running scripts.

 ## Training